Nakajima quiver varieties in dimension four: The dimension vectors

 \subsection{Filtering for \(\Sig\)}

-We now finish the proof of \cref{thm:dimvec} by removing the \(\root\not\in\Sig\) that satisfy \(\p(\root)=2\), as they will not give fundamentally (in the sense of the canonical decomposition) new quiver varieties in dimension four.
-There are two dimension vectors that we can immediately rule out.
+We now finish the proof of \cref{thm:dimvec} by removing the \(\root\not\in\Sig\) that satisfy \(\p(\root)=2\), as they will not give fundamentally (in the sense of the canonical decomposition) new quiver varieties of this dimension.
+There are two dimension vectors that we can immediately exclude.